brentyJ/EhkoForge/README.md

 ### Prerequisites
 - Python 3.8+
 - Obsidian (recommended for vault management)
+- API keys for LLM providers (at least one):
-- Anthropic API key (for LLM features)
+  - Anthropic API key (for Claude)
+  - OpenAI API key (for GPT models)

 ### Installation